ZocoLini/cuqdyn-c/README.md

 - `modules/`: Contains the different modules of the project.
     - `cli/`: CLI that enables the use of the cuqdyn-c library.
     - `cuqdyn-c/`: The main library that implements the functionality of the paper project.
-    - `dotmat-introspector/`: Console app to introspect the contents of a .mat file.
     - `sacess/`: [External proyect](https://bitbucket.org/DavidPenas/sacess-library) adapted to enable the use of eSS in C.
     - `mexpreval/`: Rust crate.
 Parses the model from the XML file to evaluate it.